Follow along with our astronomers as they share their love of astronomy at Killarney Provincial Park.

 Read about their adventures in the Astronomer In Residence Blog below.
 For previous years adventures, see the Blog Archive at the bottom of this page.

-The 2023 Blog has started, follow along with our AIR adventures!
+The 2025 Blog is happening now, follow along with our AIR adventures!

 Robin Metcalfe is a professor in the Division of Natural Science at York University, where she has been teaching astronomy for over 20 years.
 Robin’s PhD research pertained to extragalactic astronomy but her current interests are in the search for life beyond Earth and the implications of such a discovery on humanity.
 Through her teaching, Robin shares her passion for the night sky and the outdoors.
 She teaches students to appreciate what the night sky has to teach us, to gain perspective from our place in the Universe, and to value our precious planet Earth.